bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

     </figcaption>
 </figure>

-We also now have a tool, [`sg`](https://docs.sourcegraph.com/dev/background-information/sg), that enables us to spin up just the monitoring stack, complete with hot-reloading of Grafana dashboards, Prometheus configuration, and with a single command: `sg start monitoring`.
-You can even easily [test your dashboards against production metrics](https://docs.sourcegraph.com/dev/how-to/monitoring_local_dev#grafana)!
+We also now have a tool, dubbed `sg`, that enables us to spin up just the monitoring stack, complete with hot-reloading of Grafana dashboards, Prometheus configuration, and with a single command: `sg start monitoring`.
+You can even easily test your dashboards against production metrics!
 This is all enabled by having a single tool and set of specifications as the source of truth for all our monitoring integrations.

 This all comes together to form a cohesive monitoring development and usage ecosystem that is tightly integrated, encodes best practices, self-documenting (both in the content it generates as well as the APIs available), and easy to extend.

-Learn more about our observability ecosystem in our [developer documentation](https://docs.sourcegraph.com/dev/background-information/observability), and check out the [monitoring generator source code here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph-public-snapshot/-/blob/monitoring/monitoring).
+You can check out the [monitoring generator source code here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph-public-snapshot/-/blob/monitoring/monitoring).

 <br />